Phase transitions in in vivo or in vitro populations of spiking neurons belong to different universality classes: Acknowledgments

 \section{Acknowledgments}

-The author thanks National Institute of Mental Health and National Institute for Neurological Disorders and Stroke grant UF-1NS115779-01 and Stony Brook University for financial support for this work, and Ari Pakman for feedback on an early version of this manuscript.
+The author thanks National Institute of Mental Health and National Institute for Neurological Disorders and Stroke grant UF-1NS115779-01 and Stony Brook University for financial support for this work, and Ari Pakman for feedback on an early version of this manuscript and anonymous referees for valuable feedback.